 When girls leave College, they go on to study a wide range of subjects at outstanding universities throughout the UK, Europe, the USA and across the globe.

-The Sixth Form entry process includes examinations and an interview, usually taken in the November, almost a year prior to entry.
+For Sixth Form entry, the process includes examinations and an interview which are usually taken in the November, almost a year prior to entry.
 Scholarship assessments take place at College in the first week of November.
-Full details of the entrance examination process can be found in the SCF Entrance Booklet 2019.
+Full details of the entrance examination process can be found in the SCF Entrance Booklet 2020.

 Applicants are asked to select either the A Level or the International Baccalaureate Diploma during the entry process.
 Subject choices are made at the same time and may be altered at a later date subject to availability and, where necessary, following re-assessment and following discussion with the Vice Principal Academic.
 Girls new to the Sixth Form are assigned places in our six Senior Houses (boarding or day), each staffed by a dedicated team including a Housemistress, her Deputy and their teams.
 New girls will be mixed with a selection of girls from several of College’s junior houses which allows for integration and formation of new friendship groups.